 --network host --restart always -d luligu/matterbridge:latest

-You may need to adapt the script to your setup.
+You may need to adapt the paths to your setup.

-The docker-compose.yml file is available in the docker directory of the package
+The docker-compose.yml file is available in the docker directory of this repository:

 services: